DataResponsibly/Virny/docs/glossary/performance_dimensions.md

 # Performance Dimensions

-Below, see the mathematical definition for each of the fairness metrics in the library.
+This page contains short descriptions and mathematical definitions for each overall and disparity metrics implemented in Virny.

 ## Overall Performance Dimensions